2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-This clearly seems at odds with Einstein's theory of relativity, according to which no influence can travel faster than light.
-Thus, the authors draw a seemingly natural conclusion: since no real influence can travel faster than light, it must be that nothing \emph{really} happens with the second particle upon the spin measurement performed on the first one.
-Consequently, it means that some of the states from the $\{\ket{\uparrow}, \ket{\downarrow} \}$ subset must correspond to the same unchanged reality of the second particle as one of the states from the $\{\ket{\rightarrow}, \ket{\leftarrow} \}$ subset.
-That is, the state vector (wave function) has changed, but the reality has not -- hence this matching between the wave function and the true reality of the second particle is not so one-to-one.
-In other words, the quantum wave function does not provide such a completely adequate description of reality as Bohr liked to claim.
-Either that, or there was some ``spooky action at distance'', as Einstein liked to call this immediate influence that the measurement on the first particle allegedly has on the second one.
+Thus, the authors {\tmpcolor{purple}of the EPR paper drew} a seemingly natural conclusion: since no real influence can travel faster than light, it must be that nothing \emph{really} happens with \bob's particle upon the \cor{distant} spin measurement performed \cor{by Alice}.
+Consequently, it means that some of the states from the $\{\ket{\uparrow}, \ket{\downarrow} \}$ set must correspond to the same unchanged reality of \bob's particle as one of the states from the $\{\ket{\rightarrow}, \ket{\leftarrow} \}$ set.
+That is, the state vector (wavefunction) has changed, but the reality has not -- hence this matching between the wavefunction and the true reality of \bob's particle is not so one-to-one.
+In other words, the quantum wavefunction does not provide such a completely adequate description of reality as Bohr liked to claim.
+Either that, or there was some ``spooky action at distance'', as Einstein liked to call this immediate influence that the measurement on the first particle allegedly has on the second one. {\tmpcolor{purple} For Einstein, the latter was hardly a serious option.}